stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

-title: Introduction to the Data Model and ORM
+title: Introduction to the data model and ORM
-summary: Introduction to creating and querying a database records through the ORM (object-relational model)
+summary: Introduction to creating and querying a database records through object-relational mapping (ORM).

-# Introduction to the Data Model and ORM
+# Introduction to the data model and ORM

-SilverStripe uses an [object-relational model](http://en.wikipedia.org/wiki/Object-relational_model) to represent its information.
+SilverStripe uses an [object-relational mapper (ORM)](http://en.wikipedia.org/wiki/Object-relational_mapping) to represent its information.

-*  Each database table maps to a PHP class.
+*  Each database table maps to a PHP class
-*  Each database row maps to a PHP object.
+*  Each database row maps to a PHP object
-*  Each database column maps to a property on a PHP object.
+*  Each database column maps to a property on a PHP object

 All data tables in SilverStripe are defined as subclasses of [api:DataObject].
 The [api:DataObject] class represents a single row in a database table, following the ["Active Record"](http://en.wikipedia.org/wiki/Active_record_pattern) design pattern.
-Database Columns are is defined as [Data Types](data_types_and_casting) in the static `$db` variable along with any [relationships](../relations) defined as `$has_one`, `$has_many`, `$many_many` properties on the class.
+Database Columns are is defined as [Data Types](data_types_and_casting) in the static `$db` variable along with any [relationships](relations) defined as `$has_one`, `$has_many`, `$many_many` properties on the class.

 Let's look at a simple example: